hanzhi713/image-collage-maker/README.md

 ```
 $ python make_img.py -h
-usage: make_img.py [-h] [--path PATH] [--recursive]
-                   [--num_process NUM_PROCESS] [--out OUT] [--size SIZE]
+usage: make_img.py [-h] [--path PATH] [--recursive] [--num_process NUM_PROCESS] [--out OUT]
-                   [--quiet] [--resize_opt {center,stretch}]
+                   [--size SIZE [SIZE ...]] [--quiet] [--auto_rotate {-1,0,1}]
-                   [--ratio RATIO RATIO]
+                   [--resize_opt {center,stretch}] [--ratio RATIO RATIO]
-                   [--sort {none,bgr_sum,av_hue,av_sat,av_lum,rand}]
-                   [--rev_row] [--rev_sort] [--dest_img DEST_IMG]
+                   [--sort {none,bgr_sum,av_hue,av_sat,av_lum,rand}] [--rev_row] [--rev_sort]
-                   [--colorspace {hsv,hsl,bgr,lab,luv}]
+                   [--dest_img DEST_IMG] [--colorspace {hsv,hsl,bgr,lab,luv}]
-                   [--metric {euclidean,cityblock,chebyshev,cosine}]
+                   [--metric {euclidean,cityblock,chebyshev,cosine}] [--unfair]
-                   [--unfair] [--max_width MAX_WIDTH] [--freq_mul FREQ_MUL]
-                   [--deterministic] [--dup DUP] [--salient]
+                   [--max_width MAX_WIDTH] [--freq_mul FREQ_MUL] [--deterministic] [--dup DUP]
-                   [--lower_thresh LOWER_THRESH]
+                   [--salient] [--lower_thresh LOWER_THRESH]
                    [--background BACKGROUND BACKGROUND BACKGROUND]
-                   [--blending {alpha,brightness}]
-                   [--blending_level BLENDING_LEVEL] [--exp]
+                   [--blending {alpha,brightness}] [--blending_level BLENDING_LEVEL] [--exp]

 optional arguments:
   -h, --help            show this help message and exit
-  --path PATH           Path to the tiles (default: img)
+  --path PATH           Path to the tiles (default: C:\Users\kaiying\Desktop\Code\image-collage-
+                        maker\img)
-  --recursive           Whether to read the sub-folders for the specified path
+  --recursive           Whether to read the sub-folders for the specified path (default: False)
-                        (default: False)
   --num_process NUM_PROCESS
-                        Number of processes to use when loading tile (default:
+                        Number of processes to use when loading tile (default: 8)
-                        8)
-  --out OUT             The filename of the output collage/photomosaic
+  --out OUT             The filename of the output collage/photomosaic (default: result.png)
-                        (default: result.png)
+  --size SIZE [SIZE ...]
-  --size SIZE           Size (side length) of each tile in pixels in the
+                        Width and height of each tile in pixels in the resulting
-                        resulting collage/photomosaic (default: 50)
+                        collage/photomosaic.
+If two numbers are specified, they are treated as
+                        width and height.
+If one number is specified, the number is treated as
+                        the widthand the height is inferred from the aspect ratios of the images
+                        provided. (default: (50,))
   --quiet               Print progress message to console (default: False)
+  --auto_rotate {-1,0,1}
+                        Options to auto rotate tiles to best match the specified tile size.
+0: do
+                        not auto rotate.
+1: attempt to rotate counterclockwise by 90 degrees. -1:
+                        attempt to rotate clockwise by 90 degrees (default: 0)
   --resize_opt {center,stretch}
                         How to resize each tile so they become square images.
-                        Center: crop a square in the center.
-Stretch: stretch
+Center: crop a
-                        the tile (default: center)
+                        square in the center.
+Stretch: stretch the tile (default: center)
   --ratio RATIO RATIO   Aspect ratio of the output image (default: (16, 9))
   --sort {none,bgr_sum,av_hue,av_sat,av_lum,rand}
                         Sort method to use (default: bgr_sum)
-  --rev_row             Whether to use the S-shaped alignment. (default:
+  --rev_row             Whether to use the S-shaped alignment. (default: False)
-                        False)
   --rev_sort            Sort in the reverse direction. (default: False)
-  --dest_img DEST_IMG   The path to the destination image that you want to
+  --dest_img DEST_IMG   The path to the destination image that you want to build a photomosaic
-                        build a photomosaic for (default: )
+                        for (default: )
   --colorspace {hsv,hsl,bgr,lab,luv}
-                        The colorspace used to calculate the metric (default:
+                        The colorspace used to calculate the metric (default: lab)
-                        lab)
   --metric {euclidean,cityblock,chebyshev,cosine}
-                        Distance metric used when evaluating the distance
+                        Distance metric used when evaluating the distance between two color
-                        between two color vectors (default: euclidean)
+                        vectors (default: euclidean)
-  --unfair              Whether to allow each tile to be used different amount
+  --unfair              Whether to allow each tile to be used different amount of times (unfair
-                        of times (unfair tile usage). (default: False)
+                        tile usage). (default: False)
   --max_width MAX_WIDTH
                         Maximum width of the collage.
-This option is only
+This option is only valid if unfair option
-                        valid if unfair option is enabled (default: 80)
+                        is enabled (default: 80)
-  --freq_mul FREQ_MUL   Frequency multiplier to balance tile fairless and
+  --freq_mul FREQ_MUL   Frequency multiplier to balance tile fairless and mosaic quality.
-                        mosaic quality.
                         Minimum: 0.
-More weight will be put on
+More weight will be put on tile fairness when this number
-                        tile fairness when this number increases. (default:
+                        increases. (default: 0.0)
-                        0.0)
   --deterministic       Do not randomize the tiles.
-This option is only valid
+This option is only valid if unfair option is
-                        if unfair option is enabled (default: False)
+                        enabled (default: False)
-  --dup DUP             Duplicate the set of tiles by how many times (default:
+  --dup DUP             Duplicate the set of tiles by how many times (default: 1)
-                        1)
-  --salient             Make photomosaic for salient objects only (default:
+  --salient             Make photomosaic for salient objects only (default: False)
-                        False)
   --lower_thresh LOWER_THRESH
-                        The threshold for saliency detection, between 0.0 (no
+                        The threshold for saliency detection, between 0.0 (no object area =
-                        object area = blank) and 1.0 (maximum object area =
-                        original image) (default: 0.5)
+                        blank) and 1.0 (maximum object area = original image) (default: 0.5)
   --background BACKGROUND BACKGROUND BACKGROUND
-                        Background color in RGB for non salient part of the
+                        Background color in RGB for non salient part of the image (default: (255,
-                        image (default: (255, 255, 255))
+                        255, 255))
   --blending {alpha,brightness}
-                        The types of blending used. alpha: alpha
+                        The types of blending used. alpha: alpha (transparency) blending.
-                        (transparency) blending.
-Brightness: blending of
-                        brightness (lightness) channel in the HSL colorspace
+                        Brightness: blending of brightness (lightness) channel in the HSL
-                        (default: alpha)
+                        colorspace (default: alpha)
   --blending_level BLENDING_LEVEL
-                        Level of blending, between 0.0 (no blending) and 1.0
+                        Level of blending, between 0.0 (no blending) and 1.0 (maximum blending).
-                        (maximum blending).
-Default is no blending (default:
+                        Default is no blending (default: 0.0)
-                        0.0)
   --exp                 Do experiments (for testing only) (default: False)
 ```